Who We Are & What We Do

 The Cayman Islands Cancer Society provides education on cancers, provides direct assistance to cancer patients and their families and much, much, more!

-The small non-profit organization, set up in 1995, has one part-time and two full-time staff members but has a “mighty corps of community volunteers who help us accomplish our mission all year long”, explained Jennifer Weber, Operations Manager of the Cancer Society.
+The small non-profit organization, set up in 1995, has five full-time staff members and has a “mighty corps of community volunteers who help us accomplish our mission all year long”, explained Jennifer Weber, Operations Manager of the Cancer Society.
 The Cancer Society receives no money from the government and exists through generous donations received from individuals and corporations.
 “We are an independent organization.
 We do not pay membership dues to any overseas cancer organization.
 As such, we have the ability to have money raised in Cayman stay in Cayman,” Ms Weber said.

 Education & Awareness

 The organization provides education to help prevent cancer through topical presentations to companies, churches, schools and community groups.
 “Awareness is key, so we are getting the word out to the people and the newspapers as often as possible.
 We also provide health fairs for the community in Grand Cayman and Cayman Brac,” she said.
 The Cancer Society also promotes early detection by providing free mammogram vouchers, pap test vouchers and prostate exam vouchers year round to people who have no insurance or have insurance that does not pay for preventative diagnostic testing.
 “This is an expensive program for us to provide but it saves lives, so it’s critically important,” said Ms Weber.
 The Society also provides direct assistance to people with cancer in a variety of ways, including giving them access to a lending library of books and lending and renting them hospital beds, wheelchairs or walkers.
 The organization also provides free counseling to cancer patients, families and friends.
 Throughout the year, there are designated cancer months, when the Cancer Society places articles in local media and holds presentations.